CSC-433-533-UoA-Spring-2023/assingment-1-undergrads-Sitri2002/README.md

 - Open index.html locally from your computer (right click index.html -> run with -> choose your browser of choice).
 - Click choose file, choose an image from your source folder. bunny.ppm is the default, but pic1.ppm is also provided.
-- It should run automatically after that.
+- It should run automatically and rotate the image after that.

 Description:

+This program takes an uploaded ppm image, the rotate it clockwise at 0.5 RPS (revolutions per second), or 1 revolution every 2s around its center.

 Included files: